trothr/znetboot/Glossary.md

 traffic, as there is no point of attack available to a person lacking rights to 'tap' into and 'tee' content off of (passively6 or via active 'spoofing')

--- REXX: a scripting language widely use by IBM products
+-- Rexx: a scripting language widely use by IBM products

 -- RISC: Reduced Instruction Set Computer